eisaqasemi/eisaqasemi.github.io/_aws/GETTING STARTED WITH AWS CDK/01-quick-start-guide.md

 AWS resources can be created and managed in many ways; console, cli, API, and cloudformation.
 Cloudformation is a great tool that defines resources in expressive and easy way in JSON or YAML format. but cloudformation has a few drawbacks.
-1. as the number of resources getting bigger, the cloudformation script gets longer and more challenging.
+1. As the number of resources getting bigger, the cloudformation script gets longer and more challenging.
 2. YAML and JSON are not much flexible and dynamic.
 3. Extending CLoudformation templates is hard.